 Treatments

 Depending on whether your OSA is mild, moderate, or severe, your OMS will select the recommended treatment for you.
 This can range from behavior modification to oral appliances to an air pressure device.
-Surgery may be a good alternative for some patients, but it’s important to keep in mind that no surgical procedure is universally successful.
+Surgery may be a good alternative for some Peoria and Galesburg patients, but it’s important to keep in mind that no surgical procedure is universally successful.
 Every patient has a different shaped nose and throat, so before surgery is considered your OMS will measure the airway at several points and check for any abnormal flow of air from the nose to lungs.

 This procedure shortens and stiffens the soft palate by partially removing the uvula and reducing the edge of the soft palate.